lionheart/django-template/README.md

 Configuration
 -------------

-Gunicorn, nginx, and supervisor configurations are baked in.
+Baked in gunicorn, nginx, and supervisor configurations.

 Get started
 -----------